 Phil Steinschriber's Biography

-Undoubtedly, Phil Steinschriber's notoriety began as the Winemaker for Diamond Creek Vineyards (for the last 25 years and presently).
+Undoubtedly, Phil Steinschriber's career took off as the Winemaker for Diamond Creek

 However, Phil has been in and around the beverage industry since he was about

 the age of 12.
 His father and mother both survived concentration camps in Poland

 and Germany.
 With 7th grade educations they came to this country seeking new

 lives.
 They bought a small farm in New Jersey and became chicken farmers (where

 Phil spent his early years).
 When the chicken farm failed, they packed up the family

 in their Plymouth and trailer and moved to California.
 With the little money they

 had they purchased a small liquor store in Los Angeles, California.